MethodOrMadness/Wii-Mod-Guide/_pages/en_US/guide/wiipurchaseguide.md

 The good news is that all models of the Wii can be modded, with some being a bit easier than others.

+While this will just be a short summary, if you would like a more detailed description, see [this page](https://www.rwiihacks.com/tutorials/wiimodelguide/).

-Rather than going into a deep explanation of each model, here's a quick breakdown of each one:
+Here's a quick breakdown of each model:

 ## Wii (RVL-001)